bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## What is OTOBO ?

-- An open source web based ticketing system
+- An open source web based helpdesk
-- Where ticketing refers to help desk, not to concerts
-- Supports IT Service Management, ITSM
+- From ticketing to complete IT Service Management
 - Forked from OTRS in 2019 by Rother OSS
-- Demo at <https://demo.otobo.org/otobo/index.pl>.
+- Agent demo at <https://demo.otobo.org/otobo/index.pl>.
 Log in as Lena/Lena.
+- Customer demo at <https://demo.otobo.org/otobo/customer.pl>.
+Log in as Felix/Felix.